ConstantinAlexandruOneata/NetworkingProjects/Connecting two Branch Offices with static routes & dynamic routing protocols (OSPFv2, OSPFv3, EIGRP, EIGRPv6, BGP) + NAT\PAT.md

 <img src="Photos/image042.png" id="image42.png" data-border="0" width="623" height="53" />

-<p> And since the inside and outside interfaces have already been configured, we can now check the connectivity, trying to reach the HTTP server from PC F in subnet
+<p> And since the inside and outside interfaces have already been configured, we can now check the connectivity, trying to reach the HTTP server from PC F's web browser in subnet 192.168.30.0/24 </p>
-192.168.30.0/24 </p>

 <img src="Photos/image043.png" id="image43.png" data-border="0" width="379" height="252" />